geotrev/omdomdom/README.md

 # 👾 OmDomDom

-OmDomDom renders DOM strings to HTML.
-It can also reconcile changes to those strings.
+OmDomDom is a small virtual DOM implementation.
+Use it to:

+- Create virtual nodes
+- Render those nodes to a page
+- Reconcile changes between virtual nodes and patch the DOM

 The bundle is very small at 2.4kb minified + gzipped.

-Issues and PRs welcome.
+Issues and PRs welcome!

 ## Install

-Use either npm or from CDN.
+Use either npm or CDN.

 **NPM**